Compassion sponsor, Laura, posted this suggestion on our community support page a while back in reference to technology in developing countries:

 The developing world is skipping over one hundred years of building telecom infrastructure.
 Basically, instead of starting with land lines, they are skipping development and going straight to mobile phones.

 This is particularly evident in Africa, where just a sliver of the population has a landline due to monopoly, corruption, and bad management of the nationally owned telephone companies that never took off.
 Then you see Maasai tribe members in Kenya herding cattle…with cell phones held to their ears.

 The cell phone market from the get-go has been much more competitive by marketing to the poorest in the population and offering low-priced cell phones (often Chinese knock-offs) and prepaid SIM cards.

 This means that people can pay a dollar or less and have access to phone calls, texts and even the Internet on a phone for a limited time.
 They pay as they go, and only pay what they can afford.

 Innovations like Kenya’s M-PESA, which helps cell phone owners easily and securely send money, are significant.
-In some ways, new technologies are progressing faster in the developing world, and they are allowing people to do business more safely and efficiently.
+In some ways, new technologies are progressing faster in developing countries, and they are allowing people to do business more safely and improve efficiency.

 During the political instability in 2008, M-PESA became especially useful.
 People could confidently store and send their money on their phones at a time when many banks were unstable due to ethnic tensions.
 Many of our centers in Kenya use M-PESA to make money transfers for staff salaries and support for children